• Skip to primary navigation

 Would you like to know my nonna’s secret to perfect pizzelles?

 She stored the pizzelle in a bread box that she placed in the pantry.
-There was no bread in that box – only pizzelle.
-Always crispy and delicious.
+There was no bread in that box-only pizzelle.
+They were always crispy and delicious.
 I thought they were the best after-school snack!

-When my grandmother passed away, we found a small notebook that had some recipes written in it.
-It is remarkable that a woman, born in 1908, in a small village, learned to read and write.
+When my grandmother passed away, we found a small notebook with some recipes in it.
+It is remarkable that a woman born in 1908 in a small village learned to read and write.
 This little booklet symbolizes so much more than recipes.

 This is truly priceless.